Domain to LinkedIn URL Resolver Clay-Ready Company URL

 Domain to LinkedIn URL Resolver

-Resolves a company domain or name to its LinkedIn company URL.
-Fixes the miss rate in Clay native enrichment.
+Resolves a company domain or name to its LinkedIn company URL, with social URLs and firmographics in the same flat row.
+Fixes the miss rate in Clay's native LinkedIn enrichment.

 Why not use a free tool?